sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Demultiplexing/Demultiplexing_Required_Software.rst

 Singularity Image
 -----------------

 You will need the Singularity_ image (has all softwares needed for the pipeline installed for consistency across different systems).
 Most HPCs have Singularity_ installed so you should be able to run Singularity_ images without any issue.
 If you are unsure, try running ``singularity --help``.
 If Singularity_ is not installed on your HPC, reach out to your system administrators and see if they can install it.
 Otherwise, feel free to open an issue and we can find another solution.
 To install the singularity image with the pipeline:

 #.
 Make a directory where you want to house the pipeline

 #.
-Move to the directory that you just make to house the pipeline
+Move to the directory that you just made to house the pipeline

 #.
 Download the singularity bucket from singularity hub.
-You will need to provide an absolute directory path to allow singularity to find the correct directories - this must be a directory somewhere above where you current working directory or the current working directory itself:

    .. code-block:: bash